agustinch/mealPlan/README.md

 # Meal Plan

-Application to organize your meals and based on the stock of food you have
+Application to organize your meals based on the stock of food you have

 🚧 Developing